taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 }
 ```

 What I end up with is the CPU, with all the state and the instruction cycle.
-There are two methods exposed on the CPU - `load`, which is the equivalent of loading a cartridge into a console with the `romBuffer` as the game, and `step`, which is all three functions of the instruction cycle. `step` will run in an infinite loop.
+There are two methods exposed on the CPU - `load`, which is the equivalent of loading a cartridge into a console with the `romBuffer` as the game, and `step`, which is the three functions of the instruction cycle (fetch, decode, execute). `step` will run in an infinite loop.

 <div class="filename">CPU.js</div>